BooBSD/FuzzyPatternTM/README.md

 ```
 where `32` is the number of your logical CPU cores.

-### Fashion-MNIST example using convolutional preprocessing
+### Fashion-MNIST Example Using Convolutional Preprocessing

 Run
 ```shell